codydunne/safelinks-cleaner/README.md

 ## Known issues

+* This is a janky proof-of-concept extension!
+It currently makes writing on Superhuman a little flaky, in particular when using modifier keys and arrows to move the cursor and select text.
 * Proofpoint Essentials URL Defense v3 regex is incomplete.
 * It does not always work with Outlook.
 * This does not handle nested use of both SafeLinks and URL Defense in the same link.